-In the spring semester, as a degree candidate at BJU, you will have these advantages:
+As an undergraduate degree candidate at BJU in the spring semester, you will have these advantages:

-- As an undergraduate or graduate student, you will be able to take the special section of English 100 that is open only to international students.
-This course in grammar and writing will give you further help with good written use of English.
+- You will be able to take the special section of English 101 that is open only to international students.
+This course in grammar and writing will further help you with written English.